 In order for people to learn to appreciate the gifts of nature, National Honey Bee Day was created.
 Often, we take bees for granted, forgetting that these winged insects often need help.
-August 20 is a great date to learn about the problems and their solutions!
+The third Saturday of August is a great date to learn about the problems and their solutions!

 The holiday was founded in 2009 to promote beekeeping.
 Every year its fame only grew, attracting new specialists and volunteers from all over the world.